Debbie Martin: Storylines

 Debbie later becomes manager of the coffee shop and briefly begins a second romance with Darren (now Todd MacDonald).
 The relationship does not last as Debbie believes Darren still has feelings for his ex-girlfriend, Libby Kennedy (Kym Valentine).
 When Helen dies in October 1997, the family are devastated.
 Michael, who arrives home for the funeral suggests Debbie comes back to Marree with him.
 Their younger sister, Hannah (Rebecca Ritters), feels like everyone is deserting her, but Debbie comforts her and leaves with Michael after the funeral.
-A few years later, Debbie appears in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.
+Debbie and Rosemary also put the past behind them.
+Eight years later, Debbie appears in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.
 She reveals she is working for the New York branch of Lassiter's.

 Reception

 A writer for the BBC's Neighbours website named Debbie's most notable moments as "Going to London to see Michael Jackson" and "Tipping a bowl of dip over Rick Alessi's head during dinner."
 Matthew Clifton, writing for entertainment website Heckler Spray, included Debbie in his list of "The Best Ever Mid-90s Neighbours Characters".
 He said "One word: eyebrows."
 When Debbie developed feelings for Luke, an Inside Soap columnist stated "Debbie Martin certainly knows how to pick her men, doesn't she?
 After sinking her claws into her great aunt's toyboy she has now fallen for a man who has found out he has cancer.
 Talk about setting herself up for a fall.
 Just like her mother."
 Adam Beresford from HuffPost branded Debbie a "mixed-up" character.
 Katie Baillie writing for Metro included Debbie on a list of the "worst Neighbours characters" ever.
 Baillie explained that Debbie deserved inclusion because "she hardly ever smiled and watched as her step-mum drunkenly fell off a balcony to her death, then didn’t tell anyone about it.
 Jeeeez."